Selwyn College Boat Club

 In 2014, Selwyn College constructed a new combined boathouse on the River Cam.
 The new facility provides training and rowing facilities for members of Selwyn and the University of Cambridge.
 The combined boathouse was designed by RHP Architects at a cost of approximately £2.20 million and was the winner of the 2017 RIBA East Award for outstanding architecture.
 Selwyn College rowers have not taken a headship (men's or women's) of the two bumps races.
-The Selwyn College lower boats have had more success over the past several years, with the 3rd Men's VIII earned blades in both 2006 bumps, and more recently the 1st Women's VIII earned blades in the 2009 Lent Bumps.
+Selwyn College boats have had more success over the past several years, with the 1st Women's VIII earning blades in the 2023 Lent Bumps, and the 1st Men’s VIII earning blades in the Lent Bumps the following year.